ubtue/validation-service/README.md

 # validation-service
-Restful validation service for PDF and PDF/A. The service uses veraPDF and FITS for format identification and validation.
+RESTful web service for validation of PDF and PDF/A documents.
+The service uses veraPDF and FITS for format identification and validation.

 ## Requirements